preston-bernstein/pres-ber-blog/content/english/blog/secure-services-docker-compose-and-nordvpn.md

 ## Introduction

-In today's digital landscape, safeguarding your online activities is more important than ever.
-As many of us use Docker to deploy and manage applications efficiently, ensuring their security becomes crucial.
-VPNs, or Virtual Private Networks, offer a robust solution to this challenge by protecting your services from unauthorized access and keeping your data private.
+In today's digital landscape, safeguarding online activities is crucial.
+Docker is widely used for deploying and managing applications, making their security essential.
+VPNs (Virtual Private Networks) offer a robust solution by protecting services from unauthorized access and keeping data private.

 This guide will show you how to create a Docker Compose script that places each service securely behind a VPN.
-Whether you're handling a small project or a large-scale application, integrating a VPN with Docker Compose can enhance your security significantly.
-We'll start with the basics of Docker Compose and VPNs, then provide step-by-step instructions for setting up and configuring your environment.
-By the end of this guide, you'll have a secure setup where your Docker services are safely behind a VPN, keeping your data and applications protected from potential threats.
+Whether you're working on a small project or a large-scale application, integrating a VPN with Docker Compose can significantly enhance your security.
+We'll cover the basics of Docker Compose and VPNs, followed by step-by-step instructions for setup and configuration.
+By the end of this guide, you'll have a secure setup with your Docker services protected by a VPN, safeguarding your data and applications from potential threats.

-While it is not necessary, it is recommended to have at least a basic grasp of how Docker works before reading through this article.
-If you would like to learn more about Docker, [the official Docker documentation](https://docs.docker.com/) is a great resource.
+While it's not required, having a basic understanding of Docker is recommended before reading this article.
+If you need to learn more about Docker, [the official Docker documentation](https://docs.docker.com/) is a great resource.

 ## Overview of Docker Compose and VPNs

 {{< image src="images/blog/secure-services-docker-compose-and-nordvpn/dockerComposeWithVPNDiagram.png" caption="A diagram of docker compose with a vpn" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}

 ### What is Docker Compose?

-Docker Compose is a tool that simplifies the deployment of multi-container Docker applications.
-By defining services, networks, and volumes in a single YAML file, Docker Compose streamlines the management of containerized applications.
-This approach allows developers to easily configure and launch complex applications with just a few commands.
+Docker Compose simplifies the deployment of multi-container Docker applications by allowing developers to define services, networks, and volumes in a single YAML file.
+This approach streamlines the management of containerized applications, enabling easy configuration and launching of complex applications with just a few commands.

 ### Benefits of Docker Compose

 * Simplifies multi-container deployments
 * Ensures consistency across development, testing, and production environments
 * Streamlines application scaling and maintenance

 ## Typical Use Cases

 * Microservices architecture
 * Development environments
 * Continuous integration and continuous deployment (CI/CD) pipelines

 ### Why Use a VPN with Docker Services?
-Integrating a VPN with you Docker services enhances both security and privacy.
-A VPN encrypts your network traffic, preventing unauthorized access and protecting sensitive data.
-This is especially important when your Docker services interact with external networks or handle confidential information.
+Integrating a VPN with your Docker services enhances both security and privacy.
+A VPN encrypts network traffic, preventing unauthorized access and protecting sensitive data.
+This is especially important when Docker services interact with external networks or handle confidential information.

 ### Common Scenarios and Benefits: